George Foreman vs. Ken Norton: The fight

 The fight would last less than two rounds with Foreman scoring his third consecutive knockout victory to retain the heavyweight titles.
-The two fighters fought an even first round, but Foreman quickly gained an upper hand in the second and sent Norton to canvas three times in the round.
+The two fighters fought an even first round, but Foreman quickly gained an upper hand in the second and sent Norton to the canvas three times in the round.
 Foreman stunned Norton about a minute into the round and followed it up with a combination that sent Norton down into the ropes for the first knockdown.
 Norton was able to continue the fight, but Foreman continued his attack and quickly sent Norton back down with a left hand to the head.
 Norton would again get back up and continue but was once again attacked by Foreman who put Norton flat on his back with another combination.
-Norton would get back up, but the referee decided to call the fight and Foreman was awarded with the victory at exactly two minutes of the second round.
+Norton would get back up, but referee Jimmy Rondeau decided to call the fight and Foreman was declared the victor by technical knockout (TKO) at exactly two minutes of the second round.